dat3Cph/material/docs/jpa_part2/exercises/gls_part2.md

 4. Modify the "Package" entity to include a OneToMany relationship with the "Shipment" entity.

 5. Update the DAO and entity classes to handle the new relationships and attributes.
+You might want to create new DAO classes for the "Location" and "Shipment" entities as well, and begin by implementing the CRUD operations for these entities little by little.
+A good approach is to start with the "Location" entity and then move on to the "Shipment" entity.
+And also to first implement the read operations (find by ID, find all, etc.) and then move on to the create.
+Update, and delete operations are usually the most complex to implement.

-6. Write additional JUnit tests to verify the functionality of the new features.
+6. Write additional JUnit tests (integration tests) to verify the functionality of the new features.

-7. Use Jakarta Persistence (JPA) annotations to map the relationships between entities.

-8. Update PackageDAO and ShipmentDAO classes to handle CRUD operations for the new entities and relationships.

-9. Write additional JUnit tests to cover the new functionality, including creating shipments, associating shipments with packages, and retrieving packages with their shipments.

 ## Expected Outcome